-More severe cases can impact a dog's overall well being, leave them in constant pain and sometimes result in euthanasia.
+More severe cases can impact a dog's overall well-being, leave them in constant pain, and sometimes results in euthanasia.
 However, there are lots of things owners can do to manage arthritis and enable a pet to enjoy its twilight years.

 What Is Arthritis?

 Arthritis is a condition where the joints of the body become inflamed, leading to stiffness and pain.
 In humans, there are two types of arthritis - osteoarthritis and rheumatoid arthritis.
 Osteoarthritis is caused by wear and tear on the joints and typically affects older people or those who have suffered a severe injury to the joints.
 Rheumatoid arthritis is caused by the immune system attacking the body and can occur at any age.

 Most dogs with arthritis will be suffering from osteoarthritis.
 Dogs do not suffer from Rheumatoid arthritis as humans do, but they can suffer from immune-mediated polyarthritis, which is similar and is caused by the immune system attacking the dog's own body.
 Often it is a result of infection or another underlying condition such as cancer and is, therefore, a symptom of something else, rather than an illness on its own.
 Dogs with immune-mediated polyarthritis will be lame and stiff, but may also be suffering from fever, lethargy, diarrhoea and vomiting.

 Immune-mediated polyarthritis is rare but requires veterinary diagnosis and treatment as the condition has a different root cause than osteoarthritis.